spideyz0r/sandvoice/README.md

 the users to hear the answer.
 For those who prefer reading, the text version of the response is also printed in the terminal.

+## Plugins
+Each plugin has a file under the plugins directory.
+All the plugins must implement a function process in this particular API:
+`def process(user_input, route, s):`

+## Add plugins
+To add plugins you need to:
+1) Update the routes.yaml; add the appropriate route for your plugin.
+2) Create a file under the plugins directory with the route name, implementing the process function
+3) Use the commons directory if your function could be helpful to other plugins
+4) Currently all plugins have access to the "sandvoice" object and all its properties

+See the echo plugin in `plugins/echo.py` for an example.

 ## Key Features
 - Voice to text conversion
 - Interaction with OpenAI's GPT model (more to be added in the future)